 The change of address tool is safe, because only verified site owners can use it.
 You can check the tool at any time to see the information provided to Google about your domains.

 Read our guidelines on moving a site with URL changes and make sure to complete key steps before submitting a change of address request.

 Note: If you do not first set up 301-redirect directives, your change of address request will not work.

-- Add and verify your new site with Webmaster Tools.
+- Add and verify your new site with Search Console.

-The first step in submitting a change of address request involves selecting your new site from a list, so make sure Webmaster Tools knows about your site.Make sure you specify all relevant preferences for your new domain that you set for your old site, including a preferred domain, geographical preferences, and any crawl rate adjustments you might have made.
+The first step in submitting a change of address request involves selecting your new site from a list, so make sure Search Console knows about your site.Make sure you specify all relevant preferences for your new domain that you set for your old site, including geographical preferences and any crawl rate adjustments that you might have made.

 - Request an address change.

 Use the Change of address tool when your site move entails a domain or subdomain change, such as changing from http://fish.example-petstore.com to http://example.com or http://example-petstore.com.

 Note: The tool does not currently support the following kinds of site moves: subdomain name changes, protocol changes (from HTTP to HTTPS), or path-only changes.

 - On the Search Console Home page, click the site you want to move from.